On-Demand Help for

 Who helps you when things go sideways with the public?

-- What do you do when your public outreach isn’t going well?
+- What do you do when your team makes a mistake and criticism snowballs?

 - How do you diffuse anti-government attitudes targeted at your team?